Surbias/personal-website/content/posts/stoicism.md

 I am only touching the tip of the iceberg here when it comes to stoicism, be sure to check the [dailystoic](https://dailystoic.com) for more practical advice on how to apply this philosophy to your daily routine.

-There are also other people who are trying to incorporate stoicism on top their existing mindset, such as John Somnez's [Bulldog Mindset](https://bulldogmindset.com/about/) blog.
-This blog was actually where I first heard about this concept in the first place.

 I'm really interested on the ideas behind stoicism and I'm trying to apply them little by little on my life hope that it will help me improve myself as a person and professional.